 No security administrator would disagree that basic email security should include anti-phishing, anti-malware, and malicious-link protection at a minimum.
 This typically includes signature-based scanning, malware sandboxing, active-content detection, URL-reputation filtering and URL form emulation.
 Ideally you would want a solution that scans all traffic--inbound, outbound and internal.

-In addition, for SaaS email, you would also need to monitor logins to the service and detect suspicious activity for compromised accounts, and white-list / black-list the applications your end-users can install so they don't open access to a malicious app.
+In addition, for SaaS email, you would also need to monitor logins to the service and detect suspicious activity for compromised accounts, and Allow List/ Block List the applications your end-users can install so they don't open access to a malicious app.